ntreimer/react-actors/README.md

-# react-actors
+# React Actors

-Create an application for the React Actors
+Create an application for the React Actors - a troop of impersonators and improvisors.

 ## Requirements